Soyuz 2A: Soyuz 1 problems

 Soyuz 1, with Komarov on board, was launched on 23 April 1967.
 Soyuz 2 (including the 7K-OK No. 5 capsule) was to be launched the following day, with both spacecraft spending four days in orbit.

 Serious problems soon arose with Soyuz 1, however, particularly the failure of a solar panel to deploy, which caused the spacecraft's systems to become unstable.
 It was believed that the cosmonauts from Soyuz 2 could solve the Soyuz 1 solar panel problem via an EVA.
 However, the Soyuz 2 launch could not proceed due to thunderstorms at the launchpad which affected the booster's electrical system.
 The Soyuz 1 mission was then aborted and Komarov was able to re-enter the Earth's atmosphere.
 However both parachutes and the retro-rockets failed, and Komarov was killed on impact.

 During the course of investigations afterward, it was determined that Soyuz 2 had the same parachute issues as Soyuz 1, and if it had been launched, Bykovsky, Khrunov, and Yeliseyev presumably would have been killed as well.

 Effects

 The Soyuz 1 disaster set the Soviet space program back 18 months.
-It was not until October 1968 that the next manned Soyuz mission was launched, flown by Beregovoi.
+It was not until October 1968 that the next crewed Soyuz mission was launched, flown by Beregovoi.

 Khrunov and Yeliseyev eventually flew on Soyuz 5, which along with Soyuz 4 achieved the objectives of their Soyuz 2 flight in January 1969.
-Meanwhile, Bykovsky prepared for a planned manned moon flight, which was never launched.
+Meanwhile, Bykovsky prepared for a planned crewed Moon flight, which was never launched.